FusionNet/.github/profile/README.md

 ## Features

-- **Sample Projects:** Access to a collection of sample projects showcasing different mechanics and features.
 - **Documentation:** In-depth explanations of core concepts, scripting, and best practices for game development.
 - **Community:** Join the Fusion Network community to connect with fellow developers, ask questions, and share your creations.